rajneesh069/Namaste-JS/README.md

 3. filter(): Find the firstName of all the users whose ages are less than 30

+- We return true or false based on some logic in the callback function.
 - When the condition in the callback function is `true` that value is added to the returned array.
 - Method 1: